Navid-Ziaei/LDGD/README.md

 ## Contributing

-We encourage you to contribute to BTsC!
-Please check out the [Contributing to BTsC guide](CONTRIBUTING.md) for guidelines about how to proceed.
+We encourage you to contribute to LDGD!

 ## License